themlstudent/100DaysofMachineLearning/README.md

-# 100 Days of Machine Learning:--
+# 100 Days of Machine Learning:

 # Day 1